felipediesel/auto_increment/README.md

 ## Installation

-You can use auto_increment as a gem in Rails 4 and Rails 5.
+You can use auto_increment as a gem from Rails 4.2 to Rails 5.2-beta2.

 To use the gem version, put the following gem requirement in your `Gemfile`: